 Opening in July 1994, Mr Blobby took over the already thriving Cricket St. Thomas Wildlife Park near Chard, Somerset.

 The park enabled visitors to explore Mr Blobby's house: 'Dunblobbin', and see him, Mrs and Baby Blobby in various live events.

 Mr Blobby wasn't the only children's character housed at the park.
 Noddy was a firm favourite with his 'Noddy in Toytown' attraction.
-'The Magic Roundabout's' Dougal, Zebedee and friends could be found in the 'TV's Family Favourites' ride, alongside K-9, The Clangers and Bill & Ben.
+'The Magic Roundabout's' Dougal, Zebedee and friends could be found in the 'TV's Family Favourites' ride, alongside Doctor Who's K-9 and a Dalek, The Clangers and Bill & Ben the Flowerpot Men.